 Up Solenoid – On/Off

-3 – Develop a logical sequence of operation:
+Step 3 – Develop a logical sequence of operations:

-This can be done with the use of a flow chart or sequence table.
-You can use anything to fully understand the logic of the operation before programming.
+You can use anything to understand the logic of the operation before programming fully.
+This can be done using a flow chart or sequence table.
 Many people do not use this step and jump straight to programming.

 Fully understanding the logic before starting to program can save you time and frustration.

-How to read the Sequence Table: Follow the steps from left to right, top to bottom.
-Inputs and outputs are labelled as 1 (ON), 0 (OFF) or X (Does not Matter).
-Step 1 indicates that it does not matter the upper and lower limit switch positions.
+Read the Sequence Table: Follow the steps from left to right, top to bottom.
+Inputs and outputs are labeled as 1 (ON), 0 (OFF), or X (Does not Matter).
+Step 1 indicates that it does not matter the upper and lower limits switch positions.
 The master switch is off, so the up and down solenoids are off.
 Steps 3 and 4 repeat themselves as long as the master switch is on.

-Note: You will notice that at step 2, after the master switch turns on the up solenoid will be activated.
+Note: You will notice that at step 2 after the master switch turns on, the up solenoid will be activated.
 So the piston always retracts when the master switch is first turned on.
-This operation was picked up in development of our logical sequence.
+This operation was picked up in the development of our logical sequence.

-Look at the sequence table in respect to the following logic.
-I have used Set and Reset conditions so it is easily followed by the sequence table.
-When the master switch turns on the up solenoid is activated.
+Look at the sequence table for the following logic.
+I have used Set and Reset conditions so the sequence table quickly follows it.
+When the master switch turns on, the up solenoid is activated.
 Notice the first rung is a direct correlation.
 Follow the rest of the sequence table with this ladder logic.

 Test the program with a simulator or actual machine.
 Make modifications as necessary.
-Check with the people most knowledgeable on the machine, to see if it is doing what they expect.
-Do they need something else?
-Follow up after a time frame to see if any problems arise that need to be addressed.
+Check with the people most knowledgeable about the device to see if it is doing what they expect.
+Do they need anything else?
+Follow up after a time frame to see if any problems must be addressed.

-These five steps will help you in your PLC programming.
+These five steps will help you in your PLC program development.